How can I get to Marseille centre ?

 www.marseille.aeroport.fr

-How can I get to Marseille from the Marseille Provence airport?
+How do I get to Marseille from Marseille Provence airport?

 – Journey time between 30 and 50 minutes.